andrew/ultimate-awesome/README.md

 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-performance](https://github.com/olest/awesome-performance) - Reading list on software performance.
-- [1gpt](https://github.com/parammittal16/1gpt) - Best GPT tools collection over the internet 👀.
 - [awesome_firefox_addons](https://github.com/pratyakshm/awesome_firefox_addons) - Awesome curation of Firefox addons I use.
 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.
 - [awesome-ionic-4](https://github.com/rathoreabhijeet/awesome-ionic-4) - A curated list of awesome Ionic 4 libraries, starters and resources.
 - [awesome-graphql](https://github.com/s4kibs4mi/awesome-graphql) - Awesome list of GraphQL & Relay.
+- [awesome-sap](https://github.com/salvatorelaspata/awesome-sap) - A curated list of awesome tips and tricks in the sap ecosystem.
 - [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire) - Awesome SolidFire: An Unofficial Collection of NetApp SolidFire Resources.
 - [awesome-hypercomplex-neural-networks](https://github.com/SDS-Lab/awesome-hypercomplex-neural-networks) - A list of awesome papers and cool resources on hypercomplex neural networks.
 - [awesome-anonymity-papers](https://github.com/secdr/awesome-anonymity-papers) - 🔐 A list of anonymity papers published from 2012 to 2024.
+- [visionOS_Resources](https://github.com/silvinaroldan/visionOS_Resources) -  🥽 A collection of examples, projects and resources for visionOS.  .
 - [awesome-work-tools](https://github.com/snakorse/awesome-work-tools) - 工具链收集.
 - [awesome-toolkit](https://github.com/snoopy1866/awesome-toolkit) - A list of awesome toolkits for self-use.
 - [awesome-book](https://github.com/sunxyz/awesome-book) - A curated list of awesome things related to book .